abbbi/virtnbdbackup/README.md

 # virtnbdbackup

-Just a simple sample how backing up virtual machine disk via NBD, using libnbd to query block status and only save used data within disk image.
+Just a simple sample showing how to backup a libvirt virtual machine disk via NBD, using libnbd to query its block status and only save used data within disk image.
 Work in progress, many features yet to be implemented.

 # prerequisites